tinawangice/extract-email-content/README.md

-# smart_reply

-## Script to extract email body from enron email dataset
+# Script to extract email body from enron email dataset

 #### The original data comes from